srinivasine/UNITY/README.md

 🎮 Unity Projects Portfolio
 Welcome to my Unity showcase repository!
-This repository contains a curated collection of **7 Unity projects**, highlighting various game mechanics, technical implementations, and visual designs.
+This repository contains a curated collection of my Unity projects, highlighting various game mechanics, technical implementations, and visual designs i learned in a period of 5 days.

 ## Technologies Used